nickltang/todoapp/README.md

 # To-Do App
 To-do app using React, Django, and Django Rest Framework

-Using this as a template to test/experiment with API's
+Using this as a template to test/experiment with API's and deployment